sendgrid/wordpress/readme.txt

 6. Header provided in the send test email form.
 7. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
 8. Select the time interval for which you want to see SendGrid statistics and charts.
+9. Now you are able to configure port number when using SMTP method.

 == Changelog ==

+= 1.6.5 =
+* Add configurable port number for SMTP method, Specify full path for sendgrid php library, Fix special characters and new lines issues
+= 1.6.4 =
-= 1.6.3 =
+* Add support for toName in API method, Add required Text Domain = 1.6.3 =
 * Update Smtp class name to avoid conflicts
 = 1.6.2 =